 The Peruvian daffodil does not bloom if not allowed its natural winter rest.
 It needs almost no water during this time.

 Cerospora panratiic (leaf spot) occurs in the deep south.
-For control remove and pick off infected leaves a destroy.
+For control, remove and pick off infected leaves to destroy them.

 Leaf scorch – leaves and flower stalks have small red raised spots.

-The three most common insect pests include snow scale, greenhouse thrips, Spanish moth caterpillar.
+The three most common insect pests include snow scale, greenhouse thrips, and Spanish moth caterpillars.

 Suggested Uses For Peruvian Daffodil

-These are flowers whose beauty you discover only after you have been enticed by their fragrance.
+These are flowers whose beauty you discover only after their fragrance has enticed you.

 Reader Shares Success

-In our garden the Hymenocallis x festalis or Hymenocallis narcissiflora plants have grown well in full or partial sun, heavy or light well-drained soil, indoors as well as outdoors.
+The Hymenocallis x festalis or Hymenocallis narcissiflora plants have grown well in full or partial sun and heavy or light, well-drained soil, indoors and outdoors.

 In fact, we have had no trouble in growing the super or premium Peruvian daffodil bulb sizes with the rewards of larger flower clusters and larger plants for use as an accent in borders.

 There are many other species of the hymenocallis that are interesting and beautiful.
-Once you have successfully grown those mentioned here you will go on to conquer new worlds.
+Once you have successfully grown those mentioned here, you will conquer new worlds.

 Peruvian Daffodil Questions and Answers

-The bloom time for Peruvian daffodil is in early summer.
+The bloom time for Peruvian daffodils is in early summer.

 Peruvian Daffodils should bloom every year if grown in good soil and stored in a fairly warm place over winter.
 Dig them up when the frost has blackened the tops, leave the roots intact.
 Just cover them with dry sand and store at a temperature of 55° to 60° degrees Fahrenheit.